A general formula for the index of depth stability of edge ideals: Generalized ear decomposition

 Applying Lemma \ref{merge}, we obtain the following bound for the order of a matching-covered parallelizations whose base graph is $G$.

 \begin{Proposition} Let $G^\a$ be a matching-covered graph with $\supp(\a) = V$.
 Then

 \end{Proposition}

 \begin{proof} By the definition of a parallelization, $G$ can be obtained from $G^\a$ by deleting $a_i-1$ duplications of $i$, $i = 1,...,n$.
-Let $\E$ be an ear decomposition of $G^\a$ with $\varphi(\E) = 1$.
+By Theorem \ref{one even ear}, there is an ear decomposition $\E$ of $G^\a$ with $\varphi(\E) = 1$.
 Applying Lemma \ref{merge}, $\E$ can be deformed to a generalized ear decomposition $\F$ of $G$ with

 Therefore,

 \end{proof}

 On the other hand, we can always construct a matching-covered parallelization $G^\a$ with $\supp(\a) = V$ and $|\a| = \varphi(G) + n-1.$